School Outreach and Education

 Our Heritage and Sustainability Work

-Our Education Officer would be happy to hear from any schools or other education providers, including home educators, to discuss how we can develop an offering that would support your teaching.
+As part of our commitment to monitor and expand our work to meet the changing and diverse needs of educational groups our Education Officer would be happy to hear from any schools or other education providers, including home educators, to discuss how we can develop an offering that would support your teaching.
 Email Natalie at nataliel@gsm.cam.ac.uk to make contact.

 Our Past Work

-Our current work builds on projects that we have carried out in the past, including the Heritage Education Programme that we developed thanks to a Heritage Lottery Grant and with funding from CSOC.
+Our current work builds on projects that we have carried out in the past, including the Heritage Education Programme that we developed thanks to a Heritage Lottery Grant and with funding from CSoC.
 This was carried out in partnership with four schools and two disability charities, and resulted in excellent resources for school visits, events and activity days in the school holidays.
 Extensive research created engaging content for touch screens, located in the church, which graphically convey the remarkable history of Great St Mary’s over 800 years.

-We also benefitted from a grant from ECLAS (Equipping Christian Leadership in an Age of Science), which was matched by CSOC, and which allowed us to employ a Science in Faith Engagement Officer who delivered lessons on climate change and sustainability at Park Street Primary School.
+We also benefitted from a grant from ECLAS (Equipping Christian Leadership in an Age of Science), which was matched by CSoC, and which allowed us to employ a Science in Faith Engagement Officer who delivered lessons on climate change and sustainability at Park Street Primary School.